aman4720/Superset/index.md

 **sudo:** This stands for "Superuser Do" and is used to execute commands with superuser (administrator) privileges.
 It allows you to perform actions that require elevated permissions.

-**apt:** This stands for "Advanced Package Tool." manager used for managing software.
+**apt:** This stands for "Advanced Package Tool."
+The manager is used for managing software.

 **update:** This is a subcommand of apt that instructs the package manager to update the package information.